flutter/website/src/content/ai-toolkit/index.md

 [vertex]: https://firebase.google.com/docs/vertex-ai/get-started?platform=flutter

-Once that’s complete, integrate the new Firebase project into your Flutter app using the `flutterfire CLI` tool, as described in the [Add Firebase to your Flutter app][firebase] docs.
+Once that's complete, integrate the new Firebase project into your Flutter app using the `flutterfire CLI` tool, as described in the [Add Firebase to your Flutter app][firebase] docs.